adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 Use this case when:

-- reinforcing the doctrinal continuity of conventionality control;
+- reinforcing the doctrinal continuity of conventionality analysis;
 - situating domestic review within the Inter-American legal order.

 ---